wnderbin/capybara-club/docs/doc.md

 * **debug** - JSON/LevelDebug
 * **prod** - JSON/LevelInfo

-**[JWT-KEY]** - Required for user authorization.
+**[JWT-KEY]** - Required for user authentication.
 When registering, a user is created, and when logging into an account, this key is assigned to him for 5 minutes, after which time the key is no longer relevant.
 The key itself is stored in cookies.

 **If you want to change the key for security purposes, you can generate it and assign it to the jwt_key variable in the configuration file.**
 ```